cytoscape/generator-cytoscape-extension/app/templates/README.md

 ## Publishing instructions

 This project is set up to automatically be published to npm and bower.
-Follow these instructions for
+To publish:

-1. Set the version number env var: `export VERSION=1.2.3`
+1. Set the version number environment variable: `export VERSION=1.2.3`
 1. Publish: `gulp`
-1. If publishing to bower for the first time, you'll need to run `bower register {{fullName}} https://github.com/{{githubProj}}.git`
+1. If publishing to bower for the first time, you'll need to run `bower register {{fullName}} https://github.com/{{{githubProj}}}.git`